-Washington Commercial Solar Incentives
+Washington Commercial Solar Incentives Only

 With today’s Washington commercial solar incentives, a business can cover up to 80% of the upfront costs associated with a brand new solar panel system.
 By combining free, renewable power with the new Washington state solar production incentive and healthy tax credits business are choosing solar energy to realize short and long-term benefits for all sizes of businesses.

-MACRS Accelerated Depreciation
+MACRS Accelerated Depreciation for Solar

 Depreciation is the loss of value that occurs over time with the item your business purchased for a specific use.
 As a business owner, you are eligible to deduct this “loss in value” from your taxable income when used for your business.
 85% of total solar installation costs are eligible for depreciation.
 This can add a tremendous amount of financial value to your system.
 Our example tables below use a project cost of $100,000.